-- Why can't I budget more effectively and what should I do about it? - How much money should I set aside for emergencies? - How do I pick the best credit card and best manage it? - Would I be better off renting or buying a home? - How much of a mortgage can I afford? - What are the implications of the Affordable Care Act for my health insurance? - What features do I need in car and homeowner's insurance and how do I get the best prices? - What do I need to know about stocks and bonds to make good investments? - How do I choose the best mutual funds and exchange traded funds (ETFs)? - How do I plan for retirement? - How do tax-deferred investment vehicles work and what should I do about them? - Do I really need a will if I'm young and just getting started? - Isn't estate planning just for rich people?
+- Why can't I budget more effectively and what should I do about it? - How much money should I set aside for emergencies? - How do I pick the best credit card and best manage it? - Would I be better off renting or buying a home? - How much of a mortgage can I afford? - What are the implications of the Affordable Care Act for my health insurance? - What essential principles will help guide my understanding of future changes to health insurance? - What features do I need in car and homeowner's insurance and how do I get the best prices? - What do I need to know about stocks and bonds to make good investments? - How do I choose the best mutual funds and exchange traded funds (ETFs)? - How do I plan for retirement? - How do tax-deferred investment vehicles work and what should I do about them? - Do I really need a will if I'm young and just getting started? - Isn't estate planning just for rich people?

 So many questions about managing our personal finances-and the stakes are so high!
-Personal Financial Planning, 14th edition, provides a framework for answering these questions and more.
+Personal Financial Planning, 15th edition, provides a framework for answering these questions and more.
 Careful planning allows us to best adapt to changes in the financial environment and the associated changes in our own lives.
 This book provides tools for preparing personal financial plans that serve as road maps for achieving goals.
 It emphasizes the dynamics of the financial planning process by considering the impact of life changes-birth, marriage, divorce, job and career, and death.